 Colleges vary in what score they will accept for credit.
-Generally, a student needs to score at least a 4 for credit, but some schools will accept a 3.
+Generally, a student needs to score at least a 4 for credit, but many schools will accept a 3 from AP Biology because of the increased difficulty on the exam.
+Generally, a 4 or 5 earns 10-15 credits-think about that value (15 credits X ~\$1,500 per credit).
 Check with the schools you are applying to for details.